Deep Ancestry Report FAQ

-Our Ancestry Report brings together advanced population genetics and haplotype analysis to help you understand where your DNA comes from, both recently and deep in your maternal lineage.
-Below you’ll find updated, streamlined answers to the most common questions—refreshed to reflect how the report works today.
+Our Deep Ancestry Report brings together advanced population genetics and haplotype analysis to help you understand where your DNA comes from — both recently and deep in your maternal lineage.
+Below you'll find answers to the most common questions about how the reports work.

 Do you test paternal lineage?